YetAnotherNerd/whatlastgenre/README.md

 mention mbrainz before lastfm.
 You should generally mention sources with good spelled tags (eg. sources with a fixed set of possible genres) before sources with misspelled tags (eg. lastfm user tags) to avoid getting malformed tags.
-Disabling music sites is not recommended, the more sources the better tags.
 * `whatcd` [[URL](https://what.cd/)]
 well-kept tags from users
 * `lastfm` [[URL](http://www.last.fm/)]